 Get gold fever, and visit Dahlonega, Georgia.
 Okay, you may not strike it rich, but there is a place where you can actually pan for gold.
 The Consolidated Gold Mines or Crisson Gold Mine both offer unique opportunities for travelers looking for a new experience.

-If you find yourself lacking ideas to fill your nightlife in Dahlonega, the area has delectable culinary options, wine tasting establishments, and you can even go on a ghost tour.
+If you find yourself lacking ideas to fill your nightlife in Dahlonega, the area has delectable culinary options to taste Georgia food and more, wine tasting establishments, and you can even go on a ghost tour.
 It’s safe to say that Dahlonega can fill your whole vacation with invigorating attractions.

 A great place to spend some time outdoors is in Helen, Georgia.
 There are two state parks in the area, and you are free to go hiking, fishing, camping, kayaking, and even enjoy tubing way down yonder on the famed Chattahoochee River.